Scars (Papa Roach song): Music video

 There were two different music videos for the song.
 The first music video was directed by Steven Murashige and notably featured computer animation.
 After receiving negative reception from fans and the band itself, a second video was shot.

 The second music video was directed by Motion Theory.
 The video tells the story of Shaddix's girlfriend, played by Taylor Cole, who drinks excessively and parties too much.
 One day, she gets too drunk and passes out at a party at Shaddix's house.
 She wakes up the following morning with a hangover and, while grabbing her coat, knocks over a candle, which lands on a mat on the floor.
 The mat is stained with her drink from the night before.
 She unknowingly lights the house on fire and then goes home.
 When Shaddix arrives, he finds his house burnt down.
 The girlfriend returns to the ruin, sees what happened, and realizes what she did.
 The band performs this song on top of the burnt remains of Shaddix's house.

-Chart performance
+Commercial performance

 "Scars" was Papa Roach's first and only top-40 hit on the US Billboard Hot 100, peaking at No. 15.
 It reached No. 2 and No. 4 on the Billboard Modern Rock Tracks and Mainstream Rock Tracks charts, respectively, and became their first hit on the Billboard Mainstream Top 40, peaking at No. 7.
 In Canada, the song rose to No. 22 on the Radio & Records CHR/Pop Top 30 listing.
 It also charted in Germany, peaking at No. 82 in June 2005.
-In the United States, the song is certified 3× platinum for digital sales exceeding 3,000,000.
+In the United States, the song is certified triple platinum by the Recording Industry Association of America (RIAA) for digital sales exceeding 3,000,000.